 Walter Reed Biosystematics Unit and

 U.S. Army Medical Research Institute of Infectious Diseases.
-USAMRD-G also supports military exercises within Georgia and the broader European command, providing vector surveillance and pathogen detection information to equip medical providers to understand disease threats in theater.
+WRAIR E-ME also supports military exercises within Georgia and the broader European command, providing vector surveillance and pathogen detection information to equip medical providers to understand disease threats in theater.